xperiandri/Elmish.Uno/README.md

 Not at all! 🙂

 It’s true that static views aren’t as composable as dynamic views.
-It’s also true that at the time of writing, there are no solid, production-ready dynamic UI libraries for WPF (though there are no lack of half-finished attempts or proof-of-concepts: [Elmish.WPF.Dynamic](https://github.com/cmeeren/Elmish.WPF.Dynamic), [Fabulous.WPF](https://github.com/TimLariviere/Fabulous.WPF), [Skylight](https://github.com/gerardtoconnor/Skylight), [Uil](https://github.com/elmish/Uil)).
-Heck, it’s even true that Elmish.WPF was originally created with static views due to the difficulty of creating a dynamic UI library, as described in [issue #1](https://github.com/elmish/Elmish.WPF/issues/1).
+It’s also true that at the time of writing, there are no solid, production-ready dynamic UI libraries for WPF (though there are no lack of half-finished attempts or proof-of-concepts: [Elmish.Uno.Dynamic](https://github.com/cmeeren/Elmish.Uno.Dynamic), [Fabulous.WPF](https://github.com/TimLariviere/Fabulous.WPF), [Skylight](https://github.com/gerardtoconnor/Skylight), [Uil](https://github.com/elmish/Uil)).
+Heck, it’s even true that Elmish.Uno was originally created with static views due to the difficulty of creating a dynamic UI library, as described in [issue #1](https://github.com/elmish/Elmish.Uno/issues/1).

-However, Elmish.WPF’s static-view-based solution has several unique benefits:
+However, Elmish.Uno’s static-view-based solution has several unique benefits:

 - You can use your existing XAML and MVVM knowledge (that is, the best part of MVVM – the UI bindings – without having to deal with `NavigationService`s, `ViewModelLocator`s, state synchronization, `INotifyPropertyChanged`, etc.)
 - Huge mindshare – there are tons of relevant XAML and MVVM resources on the net which can help with the UI and data binding part if you get stuck
 - Automatic support for all 3rd party WPF UI libraries like [MaterialDesignInXamlToolkit](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit), since it just uses XAML and bindings (support for 3rd party libraries is commonly a major pain point for dynamic UI solutions)
 - You can use the XAML designer (including design-time data binding)
-- Automatically puts all the power of WPF at your fingertips, whereas dynamic UI solutions have [inherent limitations](https://github.com/cmeeren/Elmish.WPF.Dynamic/tree/e9f04b6e330754f045df093368fa4917c892399d#current-limitations) that are not easy to work around
+- Automatically puts all the power of WPF at your fingertips, whereas dynamic UI solutions have [inherent limitations](https://github.com/cmeeren/Elmish.Uno.Dynamic/tree/e9f04b6e330754f045df093368fa4917c892399d#current-limitations) that are not easy to work around

 In short, for WPF apps, a solution based on static XAML views is currently the way to go.